Champ Bailey: 2008

-In 2009, Bailey did not allow a touchdown in 80 passes thrown his way that year, played on 98% of the snaps and remained one of the best-tackling cornerbacks in the game.
+2009

+On January 11, 2009, the Denver Broncos hired Josh McDaniels as their new head coach.
+Mike Nolan was hired to be defensive coordinator, reuniting him with Bailey as his defensive coordinator from his rookie year with the Washington Redskins.

+The Broncos selected cornerback Alphonso Smith in the second round (37th overall) of the 2009 NFL draft, trading their first round pick (14th overall) in 2010 NFL draft to the Seattle Seahawks in order to acquire the draft pick to select him.
+Alphonso Smith and André Goodman competed for the role as the No. 2 starting cornerback to replace Dre Bly.
+Head coach Josh McDaniels named Bailey and André Goodman the starting cornerbacks to begin the season.

 On September 15, 2009, Bailey was chosen for the Broncos 50th Anniversary team by the Denver community.
-This team was honored during the halftime show of the Legacy game versus the Patriots on October 11.
+On October 4, 2009, Bailey recorded eight solo tackles, set a season-high with four pass deflections, and intercepted a pass Tony Romo threw to wide receiver Miles Austin during a 17–10 victory against the Dallas Cowboys.
+In Week 9, he set a season-high with 12 combined tackles (10 solo) during a 10–28 loss against the Pittsburgh Steelers.
+He started all 16 games throughout the 2009 NFL season and recorded 74 combined tackles (63 solo), 15 pass deflections, three interceptions, and one sack.

+In 2009, Bailey did not allow a touchdown in 80 passes thrown his way that year and played on 98% of the snaps.

+2010

 In 2010, Bailey matched up against some of the NFL's best wideouts.
 He held Dwayne Bowe to no catches on 2 targets.
 The Arizona Cardinals only completed 3 passes on him for 19 yards in a game where he matched up with Larry Fitzgerald.
 Bailey was selected to play in his record-breaking 10th Pro Bowl.
 No cornerback in NFL history has been to more.
+He was ranked 48th by his fellow players on the NFL Top 100 Players of 2011.

+2011

-It was announced on February 22, 2011 by the Broncos vice president of football operations, John Elway, that Bailey was re-signed to a 4-year contract.
+It was announced on February 22, 2011, by the Broncos vice president of football operations, John Elway, that Bailey was re-signed to a 4-year contract.

 During the 2012 offseason, Bailey was named the 46th-best player in the NFL by the league's network, NFL Network.